lubianat/quali_phd/manuscript.md

 The remaining 1229 entries were created either via Wikidata's web interface or via the curation workflow described in this chapter.
 These statistics are a simple demonstration of how the curation system efficiently contributes to the status of cell type information on Wikidata.

+As mentioned by Aviv Regev in the Human Cell Atlas General Meeting 2021, after a shoutou to ontologies: "It's everyone's collective responsibility to participate in the annotation efforts, because that relies on domain expertise.
+To really tease apart things and give them names.
+Until we have names, people will have really a hard time working with things in biology. "[@url:"https://youtu.be/orbqAqV9mQM?list=PLkef4SGmngdZanrQtu_g9kiuAcYczzDfn&t=1959"]"
+We hope that by developing simplified curation tools we will engage more domain experts into the curation efforts.

 ## Wikidata and the Cell Ontology interplay